Working with Epoxy Resin

 Denman Marine's hints and tips for working with epoxy

 The first and most important thing to know about epoxies is that they are chemicals that can cause allergic sensitisation in people from over-exposure.
-Generally once you are sensitised there is no going back and there are hundreds of stories from people who can't work with epoxy anymore.
+Generally, once you are sensitised there is no going back and there are hundreds of stories from people who can't work with epoxy anymore.
 I don't mean to be alarmist but if you take some basic precautions you shouldn't have a problem.

 Whenever working with epoxies follow the manufacturer's material safety data sheet and keep the epoxy off your skin and the vapours out of your lungs.
 This means wearing a good quality chemical respirator and using good quality nitrile based gloves.
 Do not use the disposable gloves you buy at the supermarket as they let the epoxy through and onto your skin.